CoraNers/swdv691-backend/README.md

 ## Purpose
 The purpose of Let's Multiply! is to help students with their multiplication.
 They are able to practice all the multiplication facts, they can be evaulated (timed) to see their scores improve, and they can view a history of all facts they've answered, to show them or their parent what facts may need some additional practice.
 Learning through gaming!

-Students will be able to log into the application and choose what category they want to play.
-In practice mode, for each question, they'll be visually told whether their answer was correct or incorrect, and what the correct answer is.
-In evaluation mode, each set of questions will be timed in the background and shown to the student when they've completed a category.

-Keeping historical data for each logged-in student can show the student, parent, teacher, or tutor trends in their learning to help them master multiplication for good.

-The server-side APIs will be responsible for communicating with MongoDB in order to persist the data.
-Additional APIs will be used later for retrieving data for view on the UI.
+This project houses the server-side APIs that will be the middle-layer for communicating between the Frontend application and the database layer (MongoDB).
+There will be APIs to both persist the data to the db as well as for retrieving data for view on the UI.

 ## Story Tags
 The following labels/tags will be used for this repository: MVP, Stretch Goal, bug, documentation